Estuaries for Everyone

 Estuaries are invaluable resources for coastal dwellers, whether of fin, fur, or feather.
 For people, these ecosystems offer protection, recreation, and a wealth of learning opportunities.
-On this site, educators and estuary enthusiasts will find a variety of resources, including specially developed curricula, videos, teacher training workshops, real-time data, and opportunities to volunteer at a local reserve.
+On this site, educators and estuary enthusiasts will find a variety of resources, including specially developed activities, animations, videos, teacher training workshops, real-time data, and opportunities to volunteer at a local reserve.
 This information will help educators share the wonders of estuaries with students and others.

 The National Estuarine Research Reserve System is a network of 29 coastal sites designated to protect and study estuarine systems.
 Established through the Coastal Zone Management Act, the reserves represent a partnership program between NOAA and the coastal states.
 Each reserve is a living outdoor classroom that advances estuary and data literacy and provides meaningful, hands-on educational experiences for adults, children, and teachers.